cgaydier/ar-interactive-water-visualisation/README.md

 ## Android version

-To install the APK on your application, follow these steps :
+To install the Android APK on your application, please follow these steps :
-* Find the APK on [Github](https://github.com/cgaydier/ar-interactive-water-visualisation/releases/tag/production_ready)
+* Download the APK at [Github](https://github.com/cgaydier/ar-interactive-water-visualisation/releases/tag/production_ready)
-* Download the APK in your smartphone
+* Get the APK on your smartphone
 * Install it by following the steps on your smartphone
 * Accept the request for access to the camera